blasvinas/golang/README.md

 )
 ```

 Another way to declare a variable is using the := operator.
+This form is called short variable declaration.

 ```go
 i := 5